 This classic comfort food side dish is slightly sweet but somewhat plain in flavor, think of a corn-filled cornbread.
 If you'd llike to jazz it up you can try these variations!

-- Spicy: Stir two finely diced jalapeño peppers into the mix.
+- Spicy Corn Casserole: Stir two finely diced jalapeño peppers into the mix.
+You can also add cheese to this variation.

 - Southwest: In a small pan, sauté ½ cup diced red bell pepper and ½ cup diced onion.
 Stir the sautéed peppers and onions along with a 4 ounce can of diced green chiles and 1 cup of shredded cheddar cheese into the mixture before baking.